ishan-im/ishan-im/README.md

-- 🌱 Full-Stack Developer with expertise in MERN stack, AWS, and API design (GraphQL and REST)
+- 🌱 Full-Stack Developer with expertise in MERN stack,  and API design.

 - 📝 I'm passionate about Web 3.0 development and have crafted smart contracts, DApps, and decentralized systems